mooxphp/moox/README.md

     -   feat = feature
     -   fix = bugfix
     -   bump = minor verion change
-    -   major = major updates
     -   lang = translation
     -   docs = documentation
     -   devops = GH and automation
     -   wip = work in progress
+-   for breaking changes add "!" to any type to craft a major release
 -   followed by the shortname of the package, in []
     -   all - multiple or all packages
     -   admin-panel
     -   core
     -   package-builder
+    -   icons-builder
     -   form-components
     -   app-components
     -   web-components
     -   chart-components
     -   monorepo
 -   reference an issue, linked by issue number, e. g. #138
 -   prepare auto-closing the issue by using "Close #138"